cbeck88/visit_struct/README.md

 }
 ```

-and use this to visit the members of any struct.
+where both the visitor and struct are template parameters, and use this to visit the members of any struct.

-However, current versions of C++ lack reflection, which means that it's not possible
+Unfortunately, current versions of C++ lack reflection, and it's not possible
 to obtain from a generic class type `T` the list of its members, using templates or
 anything else, even if `T` is a complete type (in which case, the compiler obviously
 knows its members).
 If we're lucky we might get something like this in C++20, but right
-way there's no way to actually implement the fully generic `apply_visitor` right now.
+now there's no way to actually implement the fully generic `apply_visitor`.

 ## Overview